People

 PhD Student

 Greetings, my name is John Hurley and I am a PhD student in the Biochemistry, Cell, and Molecular Biology Program, studying within the Cell Biology Track.
 I am originally from Southern Ohio but did my Undergraduate and Graduate school at Marshall University in Huntington, West Virginia.
 I have had the opportunity to work under several PIs, research that focused on using capsaicin as an additive in lung cancer chemotherapy, the effect of high fat diet on bone growth in adolescent mice, and the exploration of cell signaling surrounding the NaK-ATase.
 Since joining UTMB I have had a fascination with understanding the mechanisms surrounding DNA regulation and DNA stability, and plan to learn more about the role Transposable Elements play in these dynamic processes.
 When not in class or the lab, I am most likely reading a book at home, enjoying some musical theatre or opera, or trying to convince my friends to host a board game night!
+John is a 2023 Jeane B. Kempner Fellow and NIH/NHLBI F31 award holder.

 E-mail: jdhurley {@} utmb {dot} edu